meg-gutshall/code-talk-requests-frontend/README.md

 # Code Talks Topic Request Platform

-This web app is designed to be used within a community of learning developers to create study group topic requests.
+This web app is designed to be used within a community of developers to create study group topic requests.
 Each topic request consists of a brief idea (similar to a git commit message) and an optional longer description that elaborates on that idea.
-Once submitted, the request is then rendered as a card on a dashboard available for other learners in the community to view and upvote.
-As the topic requests' upvote count increases, it rises in the ranks of popularity and becomes a more likely candidate to be converted into a study session by the community's instructors.
+Once submitted, the request is then rendered as a card on a dashboard available for other developers in the community to view and upvote.
+As the topic requests' upvote count increases, it rises in the ranks of popularity and becomes a more likely candidate to be converted into a study session.

 1. [Demo](#demo)
 2. [Web App Installation](#web-app-installation)